 Helen

-Hi Helen - that's a great question.
-Unfortunately, I have never tried it so I can't guarantee it will work.
-What I would do (just to be on the safe side) is use heart-shaped silicone molds, press the brownie mixture in, and then refrigerate the "hearts" before covering them with chocolate.
+Hi Helen – that’s a great question.
+Unfortunately, I have never tried it so I can’t guarantee it will work.
+What I would do (just to be on the safe side) is use heart-shaped silicone molds, press the brownie mixture in, and then refrigerate the “hearts” before covering them with chocolate.
 If you do use the cookie cutter, definitely chill the dough first.
 Also, the thinner you make the hearts, the less they will hold together nicely.
-I am sorry I couldn't be more helpful.
-All the best and please, let me know how it goes if you give it a try π
+I am sorry I couldn’t be more helpful.
+All the best and please, let me know how it goes if you give it a try 🙂

 Thanks you for your fast answer! (: